It’s a delicate balancing act to estimate delivery jobs. You don’t want to overcharge and end up with no work.

 By the Hour

 Charging by the hour is one of the most common ways to charge for a courier service.
-It’s an easy way to set a standard for a small delivery area, especially when you can reasonably predict the traffic and other factors that might slow you down.
+It’s easy to set a standard for a small delivery area, especially when you can reasonably predict the traffic and other factors that might slow you down.

 Say your weekly overhead is about $1,600, and your company works a 40-hour week.
 You need to charge more than $40 per hour.
 If your area’s average hourly cost is $60 per hour, you can have the competitive advantage by charging $55 per hour and still make plenty of profit.